 In January 2016, she has published her second fictional novel Voyagers into the Unknown.
-It talks about the quest for happiness as the heavy hearted tourists travel miles from different parts of the world to Raj Touristry in Agra, India.
+It talks about the quest for happiness as the heavy-hearted tourists travel miles from different parts of the world to Raj Touristry in Agra, India.
 Return to their respective home with a healed heart.
 This book talks about their journey!

-In Breathing Two Worlds, Ruchira talks about ethnicity and cultures, and helps to strike a balance via a fiction-drama novel as her characters breathe two worlds.
+In Breathing Two Worlds, Ruchira talks about ethnicity and cultures and helps to strike a balance via a fiction-drama novel as her characters breathe two worlds.

-In addition to writing books, she also maintains an inspirational blog of daily mantras on Blogspot, called Abracabadra.
-Ruchira currently resides in California with her family.
+In addition to writing books, she also maintains a blog on Blogspot, called Abracabadra.
+It has been featured in the top 50 mindfulness blogs.

 She is an energy healer: a Reiki Master and a Certified Healing Touch practitioner.
 Offers her services to Stanford Health Care and has her practice.